NivedithaKarthikeyan/LandregistryApp/docs/source/introduction/applicationOverview.rst

 .. image:: ../images/layered-architecture.png

-In this system we use 3 smart contracts deployed in to the blockchain.
+In this system, we use 3 smart contracts deployed in a blockchain.
-These smart contracts were accessed by Bank web application.
-The Bank web application communicates with both Bank web server and the blockchain.
+The smart contracts are accessed by the Bank web app, which communicates with the Bank web server and the blockchain.

-In the following sections we will discuss how to run these projects, their dependencies, and functioanlities in detail.
+In the following sections, we discuss how to run these projects, their software dependencies, and functionalities.